-- Make efforts to require all employees to receive education about AI ethics which is especially important. - Make efforts to provide training related to the reliability of generative AI technology and output results based on the recent trends of generative AI. - Consider providing training for employees to acquire expertise when evaluation is conducted internally by a person with relevant expertise, who is independent from the design and operation of AI management system for the Behavioral Goal 5-1.
+- Make efforts to provide training related to the reliability of generative AI technology and output results based on the recent trends of generative AI. - Consider providing training for employees to acquire expertise when evaluation is conducted internally by a person with relevant expertise, who is independent from the design and operation of AI management system for the Behavioral Goal 5-1.